 3 September 2019

-Tony was educated at Highgate School, starting his career in advertising in 1965 as a mail boy in J.Walter Thompson.
+Tony started his career in advertising in 1965 as a mail boy in J.Walter Thompson.
 He graduated through the training system there to become an account director and subsequently worked in a number of agencies before setting up on his own in 1985.
 There he handled primarily Guinness advertising in Africa and the Caribbean, where he produced many commercials and print ads for them over a period of 15 years.
-He remains active as a consultant in the industry, but now concentrates on more philanthropic projects – producing a film in the rural villages of Nigeria for the London School of Hygiene and Tropical Medicine.
+He remains active as a consultant in the industry but now concentrates on more philanthropic projects – producing a film in the rural villages of Nigeria for the London School of Hygiene and Tropical Medicine.
 More recently he has completed a sanitation project in Haiti after it was devastated by Hurricane Matthew in 2016.